Skip to main content

 • Anastrozole ∞ An aromatase inhibitor, this medication is used judiciously to control the conversion of testosterone to estradiol.
 While estrogen is vital for male health, excessive levels can lead to side effects.
 Anastrozole helps maintain an optimal testosterone-to-estrogen ratio, a key aspect of successful hormonal optimization.

 This multi-drug protocol requires consistent medical supervision, regular blood analysis to monitor hormone levels and other biomarkers like hematocrit and PSA, and a flexible schedule to allow for administration and appointments.
-A request for a to accommodate these medical necessities is a clear-cut example of a reasonable accommodation.
+A request for a modified work schedule to accommodate these medical necessities is a clear-cut example of a reasonable accommodation.
 It is a direct request for an adjustment that enables the employee to manage a diagnosed medical condition effectively.

 The very structure of a modern, supervised hormonal therapy protocol provides the irrefutable logic for a reasonable accommodation request.